 For this example, we will use a re-engagement test segment.
 This small unengaged test group only contains people who will receive your email, so choose a condition (for example, location), that minimizes the group significantly.

 Send your campaign to that small test segment and continue checking its performance once you do.
 The results will help you visualize whether or not the content is successful before sending it out to a larger customer base.
 Depending on the success of this segment with regard to open, click, and conversion rates, you may want to tweak the email or re-define your audience.
 On the other hand, you may do very well with your test segment, in which case you will want to send it out to the broader audience that it applies to.

 Chronic Soft Bounced Segment

 A chronic soft bounced email segment will analyze and monitor your email deliverability.
 A soft bounced email address is one that could not receive an email due to a temporary reason, such as a full inbox or the recipient’s email server being momentarily down.
 However, If emails frequently bounce or go unopened, email clients eventually start sending your emails to the spam folder.
 As a result, Klaviyo suppresses profiles that soft bounce more than seven times.

 Creating this segment prevents deliverability issues because you can use it to clean your list of profiles that continually soft bounce.
 The suggested conditions for this segment are shown below.

 When the segment generates a group of individuals who qualify for these conditions, you will be ahead of the game from a deliverability standpoint and can adjust to whom you are sending.
 For more information on how the segment builder is helpful when monitoring deliverability, check out How to Monitor Deliverability Performance.

 Segments can also level up your social media marketing game, namely on Facebook and Instagram.
-You can use segments for advanced targeting for social media campaigns, and analyzing your Facebook leads as you would email recipients.
+Use segments for advanced targeting for social media campaigns and analyzing your Facebook leads.